-Mary Harber Foundation Governor (Chair)
+Mary Harber Foundation Governor (Chair of Governors)

 My involvement with St John Fisher School started in 1993 when my daughter first attended the school.
 I was on the PTA for a few years.
 In 2010 I joined the governing body as a Foundation Governor, appointed by the Diocese, and became Chair in Sept.
 2013.
 I meet with the Head Teacher at school at least fortnightly and we communicate more frequently.
 I also maintain regular contact with each governor.
 In addition to my visits to the school on school business I attend Mass at the school usually weekly which also presents an opportunity to see the school buildings and speak to members of the school community.
 Of course I also attend various committee meetings – at least 3 a term.